cbseirani/SP_BeatSheetService/README.md

 Written with `.Net 8` and `C#` using a `MongoDb` NoSql database.

+## Running Locally

 You'll need `Docker Compose` in order to use the `docker-compose.yml` located in the root folder to deploy `BeatSheetService` and a mongodb in containers.
 Get Docker Desktop: https://www.docker.com/products/docker-desktop/

 1) open terminal and navigate to the root BeatSheetService
 2) run the command `docker-compose build beatsheetservice`:

 ![image](https://github.com/cbseirani/SP_BeatSheetService/assets/34148393/24c265de-3803-4bca-b091-4b05b4c2b152)

-3) run the command `docker-compose up` to deploy 2 contianers, the BeatSheetService and the mongodb:
+4) run the command `docker-compose up` to deploy 2 contianers, the BeatSheetService and the mongodb:

 ![image](https://github.com/cbseirani/SP_BeatSheetService/assets/34148393/99bf231b-11d2-491b-a363-a2f7d665e53a)